-Pays for security monitoring services
+Pays for security monitoring services.

 The congregation is free to decide to either own or rent a property as manse.
 This means the decision to accept or do not accept the risk of property ownership lies with the congregation.

 It is clear that in this case the congregation [lessee] does NOT carry and accept the full risk and benefits of Property ownership.
 These are for the account of the